There’s a difference between how to do things, and how things work.

 Hover for tips on what a button does.

 Other buttons represent similar actions across all the pages.
-You’ll see add, delete, and edit, expand and print buttons on most screens too.
+You’ll see add, expand, print, edit and delete buttons on most screens too.
 You can hover your cursor over a button to see it’s function on any specific page.
-Some buttons don’t have a hover tip – in the image above when you choose Print Invoice you get a choice of print options.

 Data Entry screens, and tips for using Abtrac Tables (Grids)